If you’ve never been to see a counsellor or psychologist before, it can be quite a scary thought.

-We will also draw up some ground rules of the work we will be completing together and also complete a care plan and a crisis plan (if you feel it is required).
+If you decide to proceed, together you and your counsellor will draw up some ground rules, a treatment plan, and a crisis plan (if you feel it is required).

 Remember, counselling is a team effort.
 If you don’t take an active part in the session, you won’t find the counselling experience valuable.
 Here are some things you can do to make your first session as successful as possible.